-Civil Affairs Builds Capacity of Women in Mediation and Negotiations in South Lebanon representatives in identifying their needs and exploring ways in which the Mission could support a culture of peace.
+Civil Affairs Builds Capacity of Women in Mediation and Negotiations in South Lebanon

+Civil Affairs in UNIFIL engage regularly with various community representatives in identifying their needs and exploring ways in which the Mission could support a culture of peace.
 One such need expressed by women was to help them develop skills in negotiation and mediation, which would help them to effectively engage in mediation processes.